In Association with Amazon.com

 Marie René Auguste Alexis Léger (Saint-John Perse) was born on St Léger des Feuilles, a small family-owned coral island in the French overseas department of Guadeloupe.
 His father, Amédée Léger, was a lawyer; he died suddenly and prematurely in 1907.
 The family of Perse's mother were plantation owners.

 The first 10 years of his life Perse spent in and around Guadeloupe.
+He learned to sail when still very young.
+Jules Verne was one of his favorite childhood writers.
 As a result of the economic and social crisis in the islands, the family moved in 1899 to France, where they settled in the resert town of Pau.
 Perse attended the local lycée and then studied at the University of Bordeaux law, philosophy, classics, anthropology, and science, graduating in 1910.
 A poem written in Pau, 'Des Villes sur Trois Modes,' apperared in the review of Pan in the July-August 1908 issue.
 The piece was full of errors and Perse never authorized any subsequent reprinting of it.
 Nevertheless, it is Perse's earliest published poem.

 At the age of 27 Perse entered diplomatic corps, serving in this profession under the name Alexis Léger.
 From 1916 to 1921 he was stationed in China, gripped by civil war.
 "The crisis will go on for a very long time in this country where so many small regional military autocracies are still in existence," he predicted in a letter to his mother.
-(Letters, translated and edited by Arthur J. Knodel, 1979, p.
+(Letters by St.-John Perse, translated and edited by Arthur J. Knodel, Princeton, NJ: Princeton University Press, 1979, p.
 309) Perse was Secretyary of the Diplomatic Corps and Secretary of the Association of Allied Minister.
 After the coup d'état of 1917 by General Zhang Xun, Perse participated in the evacuation of President Li Yuan-hong's family.

 Anabasis depicts some sort of military expedition of a conqueror to found a new city.
 It referred to the Anabasis of the Greek historian Xenophon and writer's own travels.
-"I believe that this is a piece of writing of the same importance as the later work of Mr. James Joyce, as valuable as Anna Livia Plurabelle," Eliot wrote in the 'Preface.'
-Although Perse composed many poems between 1924 and 1940, none was published.
+"I believe that this is a piece of writing of the same importance as the later work of Mr. James Joyce, as valuable as Anna Livia Plurabelle.
+And this is a high estimated indeed," Eliot wrote in the 'Preface'.
+(Ibid., p.
+10) Although Perse composed many poems between 1924 and 1940, none was published.
 His pseudonym, St.-John Perse was perhaps taken from Persius, the Latin satiric poet.

 From 1921 to 1932 Perse served as a secretary to the French statesman Aristide Briand, called the "Great Peacemaker", who had noted Perse's talents.
 His close association with Briand started in 1921 in Washington, where the poet was a delegate at the Conference on the Limitation of Armaments.

 In the new country Perse worked at the Library of Congress.
 He had a privately funded position as a consultant on French poetry.
 When de Gaulle invited him to London, Perse turned down the suggestion.
 During these years of exile Perse resumed writing poetry.
 His works darkened in tone – exile was for him a man's ever-present condition.
-This theme – with the images of barren sand and desolate beaches – came to the fore in Exile (1942), dedicated to Archibald Mac Leish, the Librarian of Congress.
+This theme – with the images of barren sand and desolate beaches – came to the fore in Exil (1942), dedicated to Archibald Mac Leish, the Librarian of Congress.
 It has been described as one of the greatest works emerging from World War II.
+Perse wrote the work on the Long Beach Island, New Jersey.
+He said later in an interview that the poem was not about Resistance but about exile as an eternal human condition.

 Pluies (1944), which took some of its rhythms from a tropical rainstorm, and Neiges (1945), inspited by a snowstorm in New York, were published in the Sewanee Review.
 With Poème à l'étrangère (1943) these poems have been grouped together in subsequent editions of Perse's work.
 From 1953 they have shared the common title Exil